Challenge for an equal world

 Women continue to shape the world and undeniably play a crucial role in the agriculture sector.

 But while there have been positive changes, more needs to be done so that women across agricultural value chains are economically empowered and have equal access to the right resources.

-This is part of a wider global call today on International Women’s Day to “Choose to Challenge” and help forge positive change for women.
+This is part of a wider global call today on International Women’s Day to “Break the Bias” and help forge positive change for women.